jackwhite420/jackwhite420/README.md

 - 👋 Hi, I’m @jackwhite420, aka jackwhite411 on keybase amd twitter.
 - 👀 I’m interested in becoming a shadowy super coder building lapps for the bitcoin LightningNetwork.
 - 🌱 I’m currently learning how to create pseudonymous identities and organize them.
-- 💞️ I’m looking to collaborate on ways to obtain KYC-free bitcoin.
+- 💞️ I always looking for ways to obtain KYC-free bitcoin.
 - 📫 You can reach me via DM at https://twitter.com/JackWhite411.